-2. Tenure and Promotion Procedures
+1. Promotion Procedures

-The department chair will be notified of the University timetable for tenure and promotion each year.
+The department chair will be notified of the University timetable for promotion each year.
 It is the responsibility of the department chair to notify all appropriate faculty of the timetable each year.
-Faculty must notify their department chair or dean in writing indicating whether or not they will request tenure and/or promotion each academic year.
+Faculty must notify their department chair or dean in writing indicating whether or not they will request promotion each academic year.

-Any faculty member desiring consideration for tenure or promotion must submit a completed file to the Unit Tenure & Promotion Committee by the deadline specified in the Provost's Tenure and Promotion Calendar for the appropriate academic year.
-The Unit T&P Committee will contact outside referees and obtain agreement to review files according to the Provost's T&P Calendar.
+Any faculty member desiring consideration for promotion must submit a completed file to the Unit Appointment & Promotion Committee by the deadline specified in the Provost's Non-Tenure Promotion Calendar for the appropriate academic year.
+The Unit A&P Committee will contact outside referees and obtain agreement to review files according to the Provost's Non-Tenure Promotion Calendar.

 The candidate bears primary responsibility for preparation of the file on which the decision will be based.
-The candidate should see to it that appropriate materials have been prepared and submitted for all sections for which he/she is responsible.
-The faculty member shall include a sheet listing the materials he/she has included in the file.
-(Provost, 9/22/77) The Provost office also provides a list indicating the expected order of materials in Tenure and/or Promotion files.
+The candidate should see to it that appropriate materials have been prepared and submitted for all sections for which s/he is responsible.
+The faculty member shall include a sheet listing the materials s/he has included in the file.
+The Provost's Office also provides a list indicating the expected order of materials in Promotion files.
 Included in each file must be the original letter of appointment and in the case of a joint appointment, a copy of the Memorandum of Understanding (MOU).
 The candidate should consult the most current version of the UCTP Guide to Tenure and Promotion in preparing for file submission.